tavareshenrique/fastfeet-web/README.md

   </tr>
 </table>

-## Licença
+## License

-Este projeto está licenciado sob a licença MIT - consulte o arquivo [LICENSE.md](https://github.com/tavareshenrique/fastfeet-web/blob/master/LICENSE.md) para obter detalhes.
+This project is licensed under the MIT license - see the archive [LICENSE.md](https://github.com/tavareshenrique/fastfeet-web/blob/master/LICENSE.md) for details.